MinmusLin/MinmusLin.github.io/_pages/about.md

   - Lightweight Design: Streamlined network structures reduced computational complexity and memory usage while maintaining high performance.
   - Real-world Testing: The model was validated on real-time sensor data, demonstrating improved image quality and efficiency on resource-constrained devices.

-  **This project ranked first in the 2024 project proposal defense at the School of Software Engineering, Tongji University.
-A related paper is under preparation and expected to be submitted to the 2025 IEEE International Conference on Multimedia and Expo (ICME).**
+  **This project ranked first in the 2024 project proposal defense at the School of Software Engineering, Tongji University.**

 <span class="anchor" id="internships"></span>